ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     - [x] The final step in Galaxy deployment is the automated installation of around 15 tools which you will need for your analyses.

-During the installation, you can follow the log just by typing `tail -f ~/install_log.txt`.
-Use Ctrl-C to stop the continuous scrolling (this will not affect the execution of `deploy_ag2024.sh`).

-When the installation is finished, the last lines of install_log.txt should show
+:warning: Although the installation log in your terminal may seem to stop for several minutes (because of long internal steps), it is only when the following lines show up that the Galaxy Installation is finished.

 ??? info "Last lines of install_log.txt"